script-development/rtcv_scraper_client/README.md

 ### `send_cv`

-Send a scraped CV to RT-CV
+Send a scraped CV to RT-CV and triggers the `set_cached_reference` for the reference number of this cv if there where matches on this CV

 Example input